Toggle: English / Spanish

 If the cyst becomes swollen, tender, or large, your doctor may drain it or perform surgery to remove it.

-These cysts may occasionally become infected and form painful abscesses.
+Cysts may become infected and form painful abscesses.

-The cysts may return after they are surgically removed.
+Cysts may return, even after they are surgically removed.

 Calling your health care provider